We hear it often.

 These are all valid questions, and luckily, they are all fairly easy to answer.

-The most simple and straightforward answer: Go ahead with your breakfast.
+The most simple and straightforward answer: Go ahead with your breakfast no matter the yolk colour!

-Whether the yolk is a vibrant or pale yellow, or even in some cases a deep orange, all of these eggs are fresh and safe to eat.
+Whether the yolk is a vibrant or pale yellow, or even an orange deep in colour, all of these eggs are fresh and safe to eat.

 So what causes the different coloured yolks?